teamQPM/qpm/readme.md

 https://sourceforge.net/projects/qpm/lists/qpm-users and ask there.
 Also, please be sure to read the QPM's help file (from QPM menu or from this
-site: https://qpm.sourceforge.io/) and the documentation that comes with QPM (start with ./dirstruc.txt because is the map to the QPM files).
+site: https://qpm.sourceforge.io/) and the documentation that comes with QPM (start with doc\dirstruc.txt because is the map to the QPM files).

 **Bienvenido a QPM**